ndxdxd/LoL-EDA-and-Prediction-Model/README.md

 <iframe src="assets/multikillbarfixed.html" width=800 height=600 frameBorder=0></iframe>

-In this bar graph, we can see that bot has a higher multi kill average than Mid within the data set
+In this bar graph, we can see that Bot has a higher multi kill average than Mid within the data set

 ## Bivariate Analysis

-<iframe src="assets/multikillconditionalonresult.html" width=800 height=600 frameBorder=0></iframe>
+<iframe src="assets/multikillbifix.html" width=800 height=600 frameBorder=0></iframe>

-In this graph, we can see that when the game is won or lost, bot still maintains a higher multi kill average than mid.
+In this graph, we can see that when the game is won or lost, Bot still maintains a higher multi kill average than Mid.

-<iframe src="assets/avgdamageconditionalonresult.html" width=800 height=600 frameBorder=0></iframe>
+<iframe src="assets/damagetochampsbivariatefix.html" width=800 height=600 frameBorder=0></iframe>

 In this graph, we can see that when the game is won or lost, bot maintains has a slightly higher damage average onto champions than mid.

-<iframe src="assets/killconditionalonresult.html" width=800 height=600 frameBorder=0></iframe>
+<iframe src="assets/killsavgsbivariatefix.html" width=800 height=600 frameBorder=0></iframe>

 In this graph, we can see that when the game is won or lost, bot maintains a higher kill average than mid.